Elissa (singer): 2016–17: Saharna Ya Leil

-2018–present: Ila Kol Lli Bihibbouni and Sahbit Raey
+2018–2020: Ila Kol Elli Bihebbouni and Sahbit Raey

-On 11 July 2018, Elissa released the first lead single titled "Ila Kol Lli Bihibbouni" (To All Those Who Love Me) from her eleventh studio album of the same name.
-On 16 July 2018, Elissa dropped a promotional single from the album entitled "Krahni" (Want You to Hate Me), marking the fourth collaboration with her brother Camil Khoury who handled the song's arrangement.
-Camil additionally handled the arrangement for two more songs on the album: "Maridit Ehtimam" (Attention Seeker) and "Enta W Maii" (When You're With Me).
-All three songs are in the Lebanese dialect.
-Ila Kol Lli Bihibbouni was released on 25 July 2018.
-The album includes various dramatic, orchestral and emotional tracks, such as "Al Mikhfi" (Our Secret) and "Ana Wahida" (Lonely).
-Additionally featuring poppy songs such as "Men Inaya Di" (I'm All Yours) and also including "Wahashtouni" (How I Miss You), a cover of Warda's song of the same name.
+On 11 July 2018, Elissa released the first lead single titled "Ila Kol Elli Bihebbouni" from her eleventh studio album of the same name.
+On 16 July 2018, Elissa released a promotional single from the album entitled "Krahni", produced by her brother Camil Khoury.
+Khoury additionally produced the songs "Maridit Ehtimam" and "Enta W Maii" on the album.
+Ila Kol Elli Bihebbouni was released on 25 July 2018.
+The album also includes a cover of Warda's song "Wahashtouni".

-On 7 August 2018, Elissa released the music video for "Ila Kol Lli Bihibbouni" where in the music video, Elissa disclosed her breast cancer diagnosis in late December 2017 along with her treatment and recovery.
+On 7 August 2018, Elissa released the music video for "Ila Kol Elli Bihebbouni" where in the music video, Elissa disclosed her breast cancer diagnosis in late December 2017 along with her treatment and recovery.
 The music video went viral and amassed more than 9 million views during its first week of release.

 On 10 August 2018, Elissa gave a concert as part of Beirut Holidays Festival 2018; among the attendees was Armenian entertainer Lubluba.
 She also gave a concert in Tunisia.
 In September 2018, the Lebanese Information Minister honored Elissa for her career.
 In October 2018, Elissa hinted at possible problems with label Rotana due to their exclusive deal with the Paris-based music streaming service Deezer, prompting the immediate removal of her entire discography from online digital services such as Anghami, Spotify and iTunes along with various Rotana-signed artists.
 On 22 April 2019 she released the music video for her song "Krahni".